Oro, Plata, Mata: Digital restoration

-In the late 1990s, ABS-CBN originally planned to restore Oro, Plata, Mata, but the analog restoration costs exceeded up to 20 million pesos.
+In the late 1990s, ABS-CBN originally planned to restore Oro, Plata, Mata, but the analog restoration costs exceeded 20 million pesos.
 According to Leo P. Katigbak, the head of ABS-CBN Film Archives, they did not proceed with the analog restoration of the film by fixing the film prints without addressing the defects in every frame.
 Eventually, the film was digitally restored and remastered in 2012 by the ABS-CBN Film Restoration and Central Digital Lab (supervised by Manet T. Dayrit and Rick Hawthorne).
 Peque Gallaga (the film's director) and Rody Lacap (the film's cinematographer) were involved in the restoration process.
 It is the second film to be restored by the ABS-CBN Film Restoration and Central Digital Lab.

-Before the restoration commenced, the film print of the ABS-CBN Film Archives and two reserve prints were considered as the source of elements for the restoration but the ABS-CBN archive print was chosen instead because the film's picture quality was better.
+Before the restoration commenced, the film print of the ABS-CBN Film Archives and two reserve prints were considered as the source of elements for the restoration, but the ABS-CBN archive print was chosen instead because the film's picture quality was better.
 Peque Gallaga was consulted in preserving the original colours of the film since the film print was already fading.
 Central Digital Lab took 1,871 manual hours to complete the film restoration and 80 hours for color grading.
 The film's audio was restored by Post Haste Sound Inc. in Los Angeles, California, United States.
 It was lifted from the Betacam tape and upgraded from mono audio to Dolby Digital 5.1 audio mix.

 Reception

-Critical reception
+Critical response

 Film critic Noel Vera praised the whole film's narrative of the Second World War as "beautifully structured" with a reference of the architectural superstition to the film; the bright conception and development of the characters; and the whole screenplay being similar to the 1939 epic historical drama film Gone with the Wind, starring Clark Gable and Vivien Leigh.
 However, Peque Gallaga did not even reach the highs of Luchino Visconti's 1963 film The Leopard because there are no found references and symbolisms developed from the Italian film.
-As a result, the film is considered a "masterpiece", also praising its cinematography, screenplay, and production designs.
+As a result, the film is considered a "masterpiece", also praising its cinematography, screenplay, and production design.

+Panos Kotzathanasis, writing for Asian Movie Pulse, also praised the film and described it as a "true epic masterpiece on every level", owing to the director guiding the story from a saga similar to the said Clark Gable-Vivien Leigh starrer to the part where it became reminiscent to Oliver Stone's Platoon and Francis Ford Coppola's Apocalypse Now.
+He also gave praise to the cast's performances, with Gil and Torre being "clear standouts"; the screenplay, which features evolving relationships and transformations of the characters that became integral to the story's "emotional core"; and Lacap's cinematography, aided by the technical aspects including production design, costumes, and make-up.